yisiox/tp/docs/UserGuide.md

 Windows, MacOS and Linux are examples of operating systems.

 #### Parameter
-An item of data that a command expects to be entered by the user.
+A detail that a command expects to be entered by the user.
 For example, name is a parameter of the `add` command.

 #### Substring